 A subdomain is an additional part of your main domain name.
-Subdomains are created to organize and navigate to different sections of your website.
-You can create multiple subdomains or child domains on your main domain.
+Subdomains are basically created to organize different parts of your website.
+You can create multiple subdomains on your main domain.

 In this example, ‘api’ is the subdomain, ‘mywebsite’ is the primary domain and ‘.com’ is the top-level domain (TLD).
 You can use any text as your subdomain, but you want to make sure it’s easy to type and remember.